 Reliable service: Mailgun has a 99.99% uptime SLA.

-Focus on transactional email: Support for marketing email is siloed in the Mailjet application.
+Focus on transactional email: Support for marketing campaign emails is siloed in the Mailjet application.

 Mixed customer support reviews: Reviews skew heavily toward either “excellent” or “poor” on Trustpilot.